wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 > <br> 2. **Azure File Storage**: It allows us to create file shares in the cloud, and access them from anywhere with an internet connection.
 > <br> 3. **Azure Blob Storage**: This service lets you store massive amounts of unstructured data, or blobs, in the cloud.
 > <br> 4. **Azure Table Storage**: In this service, the data for an item is stored as a set of fields, and the item is identified by a unique key.
 It implements the key-value data store model.

+Azure offers a choice of relational and non-relational databases for all your application needs.

+## Azure Database

+### Azure Cosmos DB
+Azure Cosmos DB is a fully managed NoSQL and relational database for modern app development including AI, digital commerce, Internet of Things, booking management, and other types of solutions.
+Azure Cosmos DB offers single-digit millisecond response times, automatic and instant scalability, along with guaranteed speed at any scale.

+### Azure SQL Database
+Azure SQL Database is always running on the latest stable version of the SQL Server database engine and patched OS with 99.99% availability.
+PaaS capabilities built into Azure SQL Database enable you to focus on the domain-specific database administration and optimization activities that are critical for your business.
+With Azure SQL Database, you can create a highly available and high-performance data storage layer for the applications and solutions in Azure.
+SQL Database can be the right choice for a variety of modern cloud applications because it enables you to process both relational data and nonrelational structures, such as graphs, JSON, spatial, and XML.
+Azure SQL Database is based on the latest stable version of the Microsoft SQL Server database engine.
+You can use advanced query processing features, such as high-performance in-memory technologies and intelligent query processing.
+In fact, the newest capabilities of SQL Server are released first to Azure SQL Database, and then to SQL Server itself.
+You get the newest SQL Server capabilities with no overhead for patching or upgrading, tested across millions of databases.

+#### Azure SQL Database Pricing Models
+SQL Database enables you to easily define and scale performance within two different purchasing models: a vCore-based purchasing model and a DTU-based purchasing model.
+SQL Database is a fully managed service that has built-in high availability, backups, and other common maintenance operations.
+Microsoft handles all patching and updating of the SQL and operating system code.
+You don't have to manage the underlying infrastructure.

+**vCore-based purchasing model**
+The vCore-based purchasing model lets you choose the number of vCores, the amount of memory, and the amount and speed of storage.
+The vCore-based purchasing model also allows you to use Azure Hybrid Benefit for SQL Server to gain cost savings by leveraging your existing SQL Server licenses.
+Service tiers
+The vCore-based purchasing model offers three service tiers:
+The General Purpose service tier is designed for common workloads.
+It offers budget-oriented balanced compute and storage options.
+The Business Critical service tier is designed for OLTP applications with high transaction rates and low latency I/O requirements.
+It offers the highest resilience to failures by using several isolated replicas.
+The Hyperscale service tier is designed for most business workloads.
+Hyperscale provides great flexibility and high performance with independently scalable compute and storage resources.
+It offers higher resilience to failures by allowing configuration of more than one isolated database replica.

+**DTU-based purchasing model**
+The DTU-based purchasing model offers a blend of compute, memory, and I/O resources in three service tiers, to support light to heavy database workloads.
+Compute sizes within each tier provide a different mix of these resources, to which you can add additional storage resources.
+Service tiers
+The DTU-based purchasing model offers two service tiers:
+The Standard service tier is designed for common workloads.
+It offers budget-oriented balanced compute and storage options.
+The Premium service tier is designed for OLTP applications with high transaction rates and low latency I/O requirements.
+It offers the highest resilience to failures by using several isolated replicas.

+#### Deployment models
+Azure SQL Database provides the following deployment options for a database:
+Single database represents a fully managed, isolated database.
+You might use this option if you have modern cloud applications and microservices that need a single reliable data source.
+A single database is similar to a contained database in the SQL Server database engine.
+Elastic pool is a collection of single databases with a shared set of resources, such as CPU or memory.
+Single databases can be moved into and out of an elastic pool.

+## Open-Source Database

+**Azure Database for PostgreSQL**
+Azure Database for PostgreSQL - Flexible Server is a relational database service based on the open-source Postgres database engine.
+It's a fully managed database-as-a-service that can handle mission-critical workloads with predictable performance, security, high availability, and dynamic scalability.

+**Azure Database for MySQL**
+Azure Database for MySQL - Flexible Server is a relational database service powered by the MySQL community edition.
+You can use Azure Database for MySQL - Flexible Server to host a MySQL database in Azure.
+It's a fully managed database as a service offering that can handle mission-critical workloads with predictable performance and dynamic scalability.

+**Azure Database for MariaDB**
+Azure Database for MariaDB is a relational database service based on the open-source MariaDB Server engine.
+It's a fully managed database as a service offering that can handle mission-critical workloads with predictable performance and dynamic scalability.
+Develop applications with Azure Database for MariaDB leveraging the open-source tools and platform of your choice.

+**Azure Cache for Redis**
+Azure Cache for Redis provides an in-memory data store based on the Redis software.
+Redis improves the performance and scalability of an application that uses backend data stores heavily.
+It's able to process large volumes of application requests by keeping frequently accessed data in the server memory, which can be written to and read from quickly.
+Redis brings a critical low-latency and high-throughput data storage solution to modern applications.